top of page

 7. PEMF: PEMF stands for 'Pulsed electromagnetic field' therapy.
 This is generally found in a specialized heating mat, or some form of device.
 PEMF uses electromagnetic fields to create a healing response in the whole body, balances the nervous system, and reduces pain.
 This technology has a huge impact on the skin from a holistic stand point.

-Other treatments are more 'Integrative', which means that they combine both 'holistic' and 'clinical' style approaches.
+Other treatments are more 'Integrative', which means that they combine both holistic principles and modern technology.
 Most Holistic Estheticians will incorporate at least 1-3 of these into their Holistic treatment menu.
 Integrative Treatments include:

 1. LED Light Therapy: utilizes clinically proven wavelengths of light energy to safely penetrate the skin on a cellular level to enhance your body's ability to generate collagen and elastin by activating the fibroblast cells, treats acne causing bacteria, reduces inflammation and reduces pain.